shaunmitchellve/arete/README.md

 ## Description ##

-Arete is the Public Sector Declarative Toolkits simplified workflow by providing a CLI that can be utilized to either:
+Arete is a CLI that can be utilized to either:

 - Stand-up a `Config Connector` cluster
 - Deploy a Solution into your GCP environment

+It provides a simplified way to deploy re-usable KCC solutions.

 ## Table of Contents ##